Ear Center: Ear Tubes (Bilateral Myringotomy & Transtympanic Tubes)

 - Ear tubes are very small, do not protrude from the ear canal, and cannot be seen by just looking at the outside of the ear.
 Trained health care professionals can see ear tubes with a lighted ear scope (otoscope)

-- If infection is found in the middle ear, a sample may be taken for "culturing" in the hospital laboratory to help guide later antibiotic therapy.
+- If infection is found in the middle ear, a sample may be taken for "a culture" and will be sent to a hospital laboratory to help guide later antibiotic therapy.
 If bacteria grow, the laboratory can analyze the bacteria and determine which antibiotic is capable of killing the bacteria and which antibiotics will not be effective.
 Such information is used to help guide future antibiotic therapy

 - If infection is present, antibiotics may be prescribed after the procedure.